PUT THE FUN IN FUNDRAISING!

 The Greater Michigan Chapter holds several community events designed to increase the awareness of Alzheimer's disease and raise funds to assist those who rely on our chapter services.
 You are invited and encouraged to participate in any of our special events.
 For further information, click on an event below or contact Scott Bradley at 913.831.3888 or email@example.com

-We have a fun way you can help to fundraise for the Alzheimer's Association: DIY Fundraising!
 Have fun and do good by turning your next event into a personal fundraiser.
-The possibilities are endless and you get to create your own unique fundraising experience to support the fight against Alzheimer's disease.
-Whether you plan to raise money and register your team for the Walk to End Alzheimer's, run your first marathon, raise pledges for The Longest Day or simply want to hold a specialty home sale party to raise money to support our work across the Greater Michigan Chapter, we can help.
+The possibilities are endless and you can create your own unique fundraising experience to support the fight against Alzheimer's disease.
+Whether you plan to raise money and register your team for the Walk to End Alzheimer's, run your first marathon, raise pledges for The Longest Day or hold a specialty home sale party to raise money to support our work across the Greater Michigan Chapter we can help.

 - A birthday, wedding or anniversary celebration where the honorees ask their guests to make contributions

 - Holiday, Super Bowl or wine tasting party where guests bring donations.

 - A luncheon or casual dress day hosted by a company or one of its departments.